Coronavirus: Roma won't travel to Sevilla for Europa League tie after plane from Italy not given authorisation to land | Goal.com

 There have been over 10,000 confirmed cases of COVID-19 in Italy, where 631 people have died.

-Spain is also one of the worst-affected countries in Europe as there have been over 2,000 confirmed cases and 47 deaths.
+Spain is also one of the worst-affected countries in Europe as there have been over 2,000 confirmed cases and 47 deaths to date.